joinquit3110/KhaBoom/content/quadratics/content.md

 [__Parabola__](gloss:parabola).

-If the [price is 0](->.r1), our profit is negative, because we’re just giving away expensive skateboards for free.
+If the [price is 0](->.r1), our profit is negative, because we’re just giving away expensive scooters for free.
 As the price increases, our profits rise, too.
-However, if the skateboards become [too expensive](->.r2), people no longer want to buy them and our profit falls again.
+However, if the scooters become [too expensive](->.r2), people no longer want to buy them and our profit falls again.

-We can maximise our profit by pricing the skateboards at approximately
+We can maximise our profit by pricing the scooters at approximately
 \$[[108 ± 10]].

 ---
 > id: intro-final

-    figure: x-img(src="images/skater-2.jpg" alt="Skateboarder" width=400 height=352)
+    figure: x-img(src="images/skater-2.jpg" alt="Skateboarder" width=400 height=500)

 In the real world, it can be very difficult for companies to determine a precise equation for their profit – and it is likely to be much more complicated than